ugtrain/ugtrain/README_qanda.md

-With libmemdisc preloaded and static memory search in parallel you can easily discover the code address and register with libmemhack as well as ugtrain on it to freeze the memory values within the allocated object.
+With libmemdisc preloaded and static memory search in parallel you can easily discover the code address and register with libmemhack as well as ugtrain on it to lock the memory values within the allocated object.
 The preloaded game communicates via FIFOs with ugtrain and tells it exactly when the relevant malloc/free call occurred.
 This is especially useful if your distribution requires ptrace and therefore ugtrain to be run as root.
 Then,